Dealing with a corrupted SD card or pen drive is a tedious task. You spend hours to get back your storage into working conditions but get nothing.

 - Select the drive letter from the drop-down list.
 Click Ok.

 There are times when the drivers that run your pen drive get corrupted and your PC will not be able to detect the storage media.
-You can reinstall drivers by following these simple steps:
+You can reinstall drivers and fix a corrupted SD card by following these steps:

-- Right click My Computer/ This PC.
+- Right-click on My Computer/ This PC.
 Click Manage.

-- Click Device Manager on the left side.
+- Click on Device Manager on the left side.

-- Double-Click Disk Drives in the list.
-Right-click on the name of your pen drive.
+- Double-Click Disk Drives option on the list.
+Right-click on the name of your pen drive/SD card.

 - Click Uninstall.
 Click Ok.